More Photos

 Overview

-Rice fields, wetlands teeming with wildlife, and Roman ruins, not what you might think of when you think of the Costa Blanca, but it is time to rediscover this magnificent region.
-Cycle from Alicante to Valencia on this one week self-guided holiday and you will soon discover there is much more to Spain’s white coast than sun, sand and Benidorm.
-Greeks, Romans and Arabs have all left their mark on this region whether it be the ancient ruins, imposing defensive castles, tasty cuisine or the annual festivals.
-We have specially designed this trip to showcase the hidden gems of the Costa Blanca to discover the region’s rich history, and utilise the great local trains to avoid larger ascents.
+Rice fields, wetlands teeming with wildlife, and Roman ruins - not what might spring to mind when you think of the Costa Blanca - so it is time to rediscover this magnificent region.
+Cycle from Alicante to Valencia on this one week self-guided holiday and you will discover that there is much more to Spain’s white coast than sun, sand, and Benidorm.
+Greeks, Romans, and Arabs have all left their mark on this region, whether it be ancient ruins, imposing defensive castles, tasty cuisine, or annual festivals.
+We have designed this trip to showcase the hidden gems of the Costa Blanca and discover the region’s rich history, whilst making use of the great local trains to avoid the larger ascents.

 Is this holiday for you?